 The UAMS Student Wellness Program (SWP) is a preventative service created to provide short term, confidential assistance for students who are actively enrolled at UAMS.
-The purpose of this service is to provide the necessary tools for students to achieve their fullest potential. https://studentwellness.uams.edu/

-Students seek help for depression, anxiety, grief, relationship conflicts, academic difficulties and numerous other issues interfering with their maximal functioning.
+The purpose of this service is to provide the necessary tools for students to achieve their fullest potential. https://studentwellness.uams.edu/ difficulties and numerous other issues interfering with their maximal functioning.
 For short term treatment, there is no financial cost to students seeking care.
 The service is made possible through the support of the UAMS Chancellor, the Deans of the Colleges at UAMS and a portion of the student health fee.